tomkooij/modelleertaal/README.md

 `evaluator.js` contains a compiler for *Modelleertaal* to javascript.
 Using a modern javascript compiler such as Node.js/Chrome V8 it is very fast. `run.js` contains a benchmark.
 Compared to other modellertaal interpreters/compilers it is orders of magnitude faster.

 The parser is build using [jison](https://github.com/zaach/jison).
-Modellertaal is compiled to javascript which is executed using `eval()`.
+Modelleertaal is compiled to javascript which is executed using `eval()`.
 The `eval()` has been wrapped into an anonymous function to prevent bailout of the V8 optimising compiler.

 Usage:
 ```javascript